Spanning trees and even integer eigenvalues of graphs: Even integer eigenvalues of Laplacian and signless Laplacian

 Note that $p_L(x)=(x-\la)^2g(x)$ for some integer polynomial $g(x)$.
 If $ax^2+bx$ are the last two terms of $g(x)$, then $\ell_{n-2}=\la^2a-2\la b$.
 It follows that $\ell_{n-2}$ and so $\ell'_{n-2}$ is even.
 Therefore,

 Now let $\la$ be an even integer eigenvalue of $Q(G)$ with multiplicity at least $2$.
 So $\la$ is also an eigenvalue of $Q_1(G)$.
-From Theorem~\ref{coefnn} it follows $p_{Q_1}(x)=p_{L_1}(x)+4f(x)$ for some integer polynomial $f(x)$.
+From Theorem~\ref{coefnn} it follows $p_{Q_1}(x)=p_{L_1}(x)+4f_1(x)$ for some integer polynomial $f_1(x)$.
 Therefore, $0=p_{Q_1}(\la)\equiv p_{L_1}(\la)\equiv\tau(G)\pmod4.$ }\end{proof}

-As a very special case of Theorem~\ref{mult2} we come up with the following which was conjectured in \cite{zsyb}. \begin{cor} Suppose that $G$ is a unicyclic graph and the nullity of $A(\li(G))$ is equal $2$.
+As a very special case of Theorem~\ref{mult2} we deduce the following result which was conjectured in \cite{zsyb}. \begin{cor} Suppose that $G$ is a unicyclic graph and the nullity of $A(\li(G))$ is equal $2$.
 Then the length of the unique cycle of $G$ is divisible by $4$. \end{cor}